clementheliou/conference-management-system/README.md

 It has been partially inspired by the [Microsoft CQRS Journey](https://msdn.microsoft.com/en-us/library/jj554200.aspx) in that we want to build a Conference Management System based on their initial functional needs (see below).
 This domain may be extended in the future.

-Please note that the implementation and the design are not related to the Microsoft's one.
+Please note that the implementation and the design are not related to the Microsoft's ones.

 # Functional needs #
 ## Overview of the system ##